Yuerong2/final_projects/README.md

 1.3 Trends found in each sliding window:
 - Jaccard similarity dropped along with the time progress in each time-window.
 This suggested that number of words shared by both news and songs decreased within the 5 year after news being published.
-- Cosine similarity remained steady in each time-window, suggesting that the two corpus shared some steady patterns of high frequency terms.
+- Cosine similarity remained steady in each time-window, suggesting that the two corpus shared some similarity in term of popular (high frequency) terms.

 1.4 Trends found between 2001-2015:
 - Both Jaccard and cosine similarity were higher in the news and songs being published more recently, as shown in the dark green and red lines in the graphs.